 Nothing in the [Headquarters Agreement] shall be construed as in any way diminishing, abridging, or weakening the right of the United States to safeguard its own security and completely to control the entrance of aliens into any territory of the United States other than the headquarters district and its immediate vicinity.

 These provisions have generated controversy in the past.
 The United States invoked them following its decision, in November 1988, to deny Yasser Arafat a visa that would enable him to speak at the General Assembly.
 The United States claimed that his support for terrorism justified the denial of the visa.
+Not everyone will find themselves in these circumstances though.
+Usually, it is a lot easier for immigrants to apply for an American visa, but only if they have filled in the appropriate forms first, such as the i-751 for example.
+It was only due to Yasser Arafat’s support of terrorism that got his visa denied by the authorities.
 The General Assembly, endorsing an opinion of the UN Legal Counsel, resolved that it “[d]eplore[d] the failure by the host country to approve the granting of the requested entry visa” for Mr Arafat.
 The resolution stated “that this decision by the Government of the United States of America … constitutes a violation of the international legal obligations of the host country” under the Headquarters Agreement, and urged the United States to reverse its decision.

 The related opinion of the UN Counsel was narrowly cast.
 It concluded that the denial of Mr Arafat’s visa violated the Headquarters Agreement because, specifically, it disallowed him from travelling to the UN headquarters district.
 The opinion explicitly left open that, under section 13(d) of that Agreement and the Joint Congressional Resolution, the United States may be entitled to deny a visa that would enable the recipient to travel beyond the headquarters district and its immediate vicinity.